 After subduing Egypt, Antiochus returned...He went up against Israel and came to Jerusalem with a strong force.
 He arrogantly entered the sanctuary and took...the silver and the gold, and the costly vessels; he took also the hidden treasures which he found.
 Taking them all, he departed to his own land.
 He committed deeds of murder, and spoke with great arrogance.

 This marks the beginning of The Maccabean Revolt, a period of Jewish rebellion provoked by a Gentile ruler denying religious freedom and persecuting the Jewish nation.
 It was brutal on the part of the Seleucids, heroic on Israel's part, and the emotional/nationalistic effects of this conflict were felt into the time of Jesus and even the early Christians as they endured similar Roman persecution.

 The details of the entire history are somewhat uncertain.
-Our best sources are Maccabees and Josephus Antiquities.
+Our best sources are 1-3 Maccabees and Antiquities written by the Jewish first century historian Josephus.
 Josephus used Maccabees extensively, but neither can be trusted completely - both had political/religious agendas.
 It is clear that some of the ruling families in Jerusalem welcomed Antiochus and the changes he wanted.
 This "liberal" Jewish ruling class forms an agreement with the Gentile king starting an internal conflict that would eventually lead to an independent Israel.